 In September 2003, the Company acquired through a court-approved sale substantially all of the golf-related assets of the TFGC Estate Inc. (f/k/a The Top-Flite Golf Company, f/k/a Spalding Sports Worldwide, Inc.), which included golf ball manufacturing facilities, the Top-Flite and Ben Hogan brands, and all golf-related patents and trademarks.
-The Company faces certain challenges associated with this acquisition, including (i) reinvigorating the Top-Flite brands in the marketplace, (ii) the assimilation of the Top-Flite and Callaway Golf brands in the marketplace without negatively affecting the sales of either brand, (iii) the integration and consolidation of the Callaway Golf and Top-Flite golf ball manufacturing operations, (iv) the ability to maintain good customer relations and service as the Company integrates international Top-

-Flite sales and distribution operations with the Company's existing foreign subsidiaries, (v) operating all or almost all of the golf ball manufacturing operations in a mature facility that is located in a harsh climate across the country from the Company's principal executive offices and that has a unionized workforce, and (vi) the employee and other issues inherent in any consolidation.
+The Company faces certain challenges associated with this acquisition, including (i) reinvigorating the Top-Flite brands in the marketplace, (ii) the assimilation of the Top-Flite and Callaway Golf brands in the marketplace without negatively affecting the sales of either brand, (iii) the integration and consolidation of the Callaway Golf and Top-Flite golf ball manufacturing operations, (iv) the ability to maintain good customer relations and service as the Company integrates international Top-Flite sales and distribution operations with the Company's existing foreign subsidiaries, (v) operating all or almost all of the golf ball manufacturing operations in a mature facility that is located in a harsh climate across the country from the Company's principal executive offices and that has a unionized workforce, and (vi) the employee and other issues inherent in any consolidation.
 Furthermore, the integration and consolidation of the acquired assets will require a considerable amount of time and attention of senior management and others, which could have an adverse effect upon the Company's club business.

 In addition, in connection with the integration and consolidation of the golf ball manufacturing operations, the Company has incurred and expects to incur additional significant charges to earnings.
-During the fourth quarter of 2003, the Company recorded a charge for \$24.1 million related to the disposal of certain golf ball manufacturing equipment.
-During the first quarter of 2004, the Company incurred additional integration charges in the amount of approximately \$5.1 million and on April 22, 2004, the Company announced that the total integration charges for 2004 (including the \$5.1 million incurred during the first quarter) are estimated to be approximately \$35.0 million.
+During the fourth quarter of 2003, the Company recorded a charge of approximately \$0.25 per share related to the disposal of certain golf ball manufacturing equipment.
+During the first half of 2004, the Company incurred additional integration charges in the amount of approximately \$0.15 per share and on July 22, 2004, the Company announced that the total integration charges for 2004 (including the charges incurred during the first half) are estimated to be approximately \$0.25 per share.
+Additional integration charges are expected in 2005.